seriflafont/sl-keyboard-challenge/README.md

 # barebones-project-starter
 Barebones scaffold for a web app with grunt dev and dist tasks.
+Yeoman web-app is better but this is my take on starting with slightly less.

 dependencies: npm, grunt, bower